What Should We Sell it For?

-This is usually the first question my sellers ask me, and my answer is always, “it depends.”
-Price, Time, and Effort are all factors when it comes to how long a home will take to sell and at what price.
+This is the first question my sellers ask me, and my answer is always, “it depends.”
+Price, Time, and Effort are all factors when it comes to selling your home.
 The key is having a strategy that will ensure the best price for your home in a timeframe that works for you.

 PRICE: Let’s Talk Data –